openalias/openalias-spec/oa2.md

 2. Optional: fetch the `_openalias-metadata.example` record.
 If you have implemented any key-value pairs such as `image`, use them as desired.

 3. Determine based on sender context what assets and/or networks that should be reviewed.
 You should review ALL records that could be used in the context of the sending experience.
-Make lists with the applicable `asset_ticker` and `asset_network` values.
+Make lists with the applicable `asset_network` and `asset_type` values.

 4. Fetch all `_openalias-routing.example` records.
-For each, derive the `asset_ticker` and `asset_network` that they relate to.
-Discard all `_openalias-routing.example` records that do not match either the `asset_ticker` or `asset_network`.
+For each, derive the `asset_network` and `asset_type` that they relate to.
+Discard all `_openalias-routing.example` records that do not match either the `asset_network` and `asset_type`.

 5. Sort the  `_openalias-routing.example` records by priority (lower number = higher priority).
 Skip this step if there are no `_openalias-routing.example` records.

 6. Fetch all `_openalias-payment.example` records.
-For each, derive the `asset_ticker` and `asset_network` that they relate to.
-Discard all `_openalias-payment.example` records that do not match either the `asset_ticker` or `asset_network`.
+For each, derive the `asset_network` and `asset_type` that they relate to.
+Discard all `_openalias-payment.example` records that do not match either the `asset_network` and `asset_type`.

 7. Starting with highest priority routing record, search for a matching `_openalias-payment.example` record.
 If there are no matching records for that priority, then move to the next routing record.
 If there are no `_openalias-routing.example` records, then use the payment record.